 A great question.
 These methods are all unquestionably faster than the standard method, so they would speed up the turnaround times, theoretically saving airlines money.
 But almost none of the airlines use them.

 One possible answer is that the current system actually makes them more than they'd save by switching.
 As Businessweek pointed out, airlines often allow some passengers to pay extra to board early and skip the general unpleasantness.
 If the entire boarding process was faster to begin with, many people might not pay extra to skip it.

 For passengers, though, this makes no sense.
 Most of us are waiting in line longer than necessary, and those who pay extra are sitting on planes longer than necessary.
-No one is getting to their destinations any faster, and everyone is paying higher base prices for tickets, because for every minute a plane is being boarded — instead of flying somewhere — an airline is turning less profit.
+No one is getting to their destination any faster, and everyone is paying higher base prices for tickets, because for every minute a plane is being boarded — instead of flying somewhere — an airline is turning less profit.